top of page

 Let me take you on a journey.
 One night in 1863, three young men meet in the Tennessee woods: Kana Ti, a Cherokee brave, who’s family avoided the 1839 relocation to Indian Territory; Tanimola, a Yoruba tribesman that was enslaved at 13 from his Benin homeland and ran away from his Alabama plantation; Eli, who lost his last family member in the Battle of Chickamaugua, then deserted from the Confederate army.

+Although vastly different, these men have three things in common - they hate each other, they each suffer loss and they are searching for a place to belong.
 Using Eli’s map from the Lewis & Clark expedition, follow these wayward souls to see if they kill each other, die by the hands of slavers, outlaws, natives, or the mighty Mississippi River.

 If they survive, does Kana Ti find a home with his Cherokee brethren in Indian Territory?
 Will Tanimola find a black community in Kansas to replace his tribal roots - or do the men follow Eli to that grand, mystical place that his Pappy marked on his map - so many years ago.